zynayumi/libzynayumi/README.md

 - DSSI, VST
 - Vibrato
+- Amplitude Envelope
-- Envelope
+- Pitch Envelope (not implemented)
 - Portamento
 - Arpeggio (only chord mode for now)
-- Buzzer (not implemented)
+- Ring Modulation (SID and more) (not implemented)
 - No GUI

 ## Install